Columbia River

 The first documented European discovery of the Columbia River occurred when Spanish explorer Bruno de Heceta sighted the river's mouth in 1775.
 On May 11, 1792, a private American ship, Columbia Rediviva, under Captain Robert Gray from Boston became the first non-indigenous vessel to enter the river.
-Later in 1792, William Robert Broughton of the British Royal Navy commanding HMS Chatham as part of the Vancouver Expedition, navigated past the Oregon Coast Range and 100 miles upriver to what is now Vancouver, Washington.
+Later that same year William Robert Broughton of the British Royal Navy commanding HMS Chatham as part of the Vancouver Expedition, navigated past the Oregon Coast Range and 100 mi upriver to what is now Vancouver, Washington.
 In the following decades, fur-trading companies used the Columbia as a key transportation route.
 Overland explorers entered the Willamette Valley through the scenic but treacherous Columbia River Gorge, and pioneers began to settle the valley in increasing numbers.
 Steamships along the river linked communities and facilitated trade; the arrival of railroads in the late 19th century, many running along the river, supplemented these links.

 Since the late 19th century, public and private sectors have extensively developed the river.
 To aid ship and barge navigation, locks have been built along the lower Columbia and its tributaries, and dredging has opened, maintained, and enlarged shipping channels.
 Since the early 20th century, dams have been built across the river for power generation, navigation, irrigation, and flood control.
 The 14 hydroelectric dams on the Columbia's main stem and many more on its tributaries produce more than 44 percent of total U.S. hydroelectric generation.
 Production of nuclear power has taken place at two sites along the river.
 Plutonium for nuclear weapons was produced for decades at the Hanford Site, which is now the most contaminated nuclear site in the United States.
 These developments have greatly altered river environments in the watershed, mainly through industrial pollution and barriers to fish migration.

 Course

 The Columbia begins its 1,243 mi journey in the southern Rocky Mountain Trench in British Columbia (BC).
 Columbia Lake 2,690 ft above sea level and the adjoining Columbia Wetlands form the river's headwaters.
 The trench is a broad, deep, and long glacial valley between the Canadian Rockies and the Columbia Mountains in BC.
 For its first 200 mi, the Columbia flows northwest along the trench through Windermere Lake and the town of Invermere, a region known in BC as the Columbia Valley, then northwest to Golden and into Kinbasket Lake.
 Rounding the northern end of the Selkirk Mountains, the river turns sharply south through a region known as the Big Bend Country, passing through Revelstoke Lake and the Arrow Lakes.
-Revelstoke, the Big Bend, and the Columbia Valley combined are referred to in BC parlance as the Columbia Country.
+Revelstoke, the Big Bend, and the Columbia Valley are collectively referred to in BC parlance as the Columbia Country.
 Below the Arrow Lakes, the Columbia passes the cities of Castlegar, located at the Columbia's confluence with the Kootenay River, and Trail, two major population centers of the West Kootenay region.
-The Pend Oreille River joins the Columbia about 2 mi north of the United States–Canada border.
+The Pend Oreille River joins the Columbia about 0.2 mi north of the Canada–United States border.